kayoom/rapuncel/README.md

 * Float
 * Time

+* Symbols are converted to Strings

-All other objects are transformed into a Hash ('struct' in XMLRPC-speak) containing their instance variables as key-value-pairs.
+* All other objects are transformed into a Hash ('struct' in XMLRPC-speak) containing their instance variables as key-value-pairs.

 ## Supported methods
 You can use most methods via